 Security of funds

-Due to EU financial regulation, Safecap (which operates Markets.com) stores customer’s funds separately from Safecap’s own resources, via so-called Segregated Customer Accounts.
+Due to EU financial regulation, Safecap (which operates Markets.com and MarketsX) stores customer’s funds separately from Safecap’s own resources, via so-called Segregated Customer Accounts.
 This means that individual accounts are held separately from the broker’s own resources in case of a potential bankruptcy situation.

 As Safecap is subject to relatively strict minimum requirements for financial services providers in the EU, the company does not differ significantly from the other providers on the market.
 Although, some EU countries have better customer protection rules in the form of for example higher economic protection of individual customers.

-Markets.com is an excellent trading platform, especially for traders that want a manageable platform and the possibility to carry out trades with low exposure.
+Markets.com and MarketsX are excellent trading platforms, especially for traders that want a manageable platform and the possibility to carry out trades with low exposure.
 With the latest update of the graphs, the platform has become even better compared to competitors.

 As Safecap is a foreign broker, you are responsible to report your profits to tax authorities and make sure to provide the required relevant documentation.
 The platform provides relatively good ways of acquiring data for this purpose, and if you have an account in your local currency, it’s even easier.